woocommerce/woocommerce/readme.txt

 * Tweak - Made no shipping available messages filterable via woocommerce_cart_no_shipping_available_html and woocommerce_no_shipping_available_html.
 * Tweak - disabled keyboard shortcuts in prettyPhoto.
 * Tweak - woocommerce_date_format() function.
+* Tweak - After adding to cart, add 'added_to_cart' to querystring - lets messages show with cache enabled.
+* Tweak - Similar to above, on failure don't redirect.
+The POST should exclude from cache.
 * Fix - Fix orderby title - separated from menu_order.
 * Other minor fixes and localisation updates.